Research with impact

 The University has been at the heart of our activity from the inception when Sir Bobby set out his hope to find a better way of clearing landmines.John Edees / Chairman, Find a Better Way

 We work to deliver knowledge, skills and attitudes to address global issues such as sustainability, poverty and world security.

-The School places focus on enabling African academic and industrial partners to develop the local expertise needed to grow their economies.
+The Department places focus on enabling African academic and industrial partners to develop the local expertise needed to grow their economies.
 Examples include:

 Education partnerships in Africa (EPA)

 Joseph Mutale participates in the EPA programme, with the Department establishing a partnership with the School of Engineering at the University of Zambia to extend research through the development of structured final year undergraduate project modules - ensuring training is of the highest international standard.

 Dr Mutale has also been actively involved in Institute of Electrical and Electronics Engineers (IEEE) activities in Africa after his appointment by the IEEE President to serve on the Ad Hoc Committee on African Activities in 2013 and 2014.